 The '#pragma' directive is the method specified by the C standard for providing additional information to the compiler, beyond what is conveyed in the language itself.
-Three forms of this directive (commonly known as pragmas) are specified by the 1999 C standard.
+The forms of this directive (commonly known as pragmas) specified by C standard are prefixed with STDC.
 A C compiler is free to attach any meaning it likes to other pragmas.
+Most GNU-defined, supported pragmas have been given a GCC prefix.